• Travel over 50 – We are old not dead!

 Lentil Soup- Mercimek Corbasi

 Most European cuisines feature soups and Turkey is no different.
 Here they serve a very simple but filling lentil soup called “Mercimek Corbasi”.
-This is a soup that is gentle on the digestion as it is served from pureed lentils flavoured with homemade stock and fresh herbs and spices.
+This is a soup that is gentle on digestion as it is served from pureed lentils flavoured with homemade stock and fresh herbs and spices.
 The soup is served with garnishes of cilantro, and fresh lemon and eaten with some fabulous soft, fresh pillowy pita bread.

 Corba Soup